manuelesimi/Mercury/README.md

 Mercury Messaging API
 =============================

-A messaging API for [AMQP] 1.0 protocol based on [Apache Qpid] JMS client.

-The API virtually works with any AMQP-enabled message broker.
-It has been tested with [Apache ActiveMQ] assuming that:

-* a user named `admin` with password `admin` has been configured
-* you have added the AMQP 1.0 transport connector (more details here http://activemq.apache.org/amqp.html)
+A JMS-based messaging API to publish and consume messages using [Apache ActiveMQ] message broker.

+It builds on top of the Apache JMS Client and the [OpenWire] protocol.

 Relevant features:
 * Producers and consumers for the following classes of messages: